 4. Holiday Pillow Patterns

+Holiday pillows are must-haves for Christmas!
 It is one of the multiple occasions wherein most houses around the neighborhood have beautiful decorations, lights, and more.
-Even the inside of the house is full of decors that are pleasant to the eyes and fill the heart with joy and hope.
+Fill the inside of your house full of decor that is pleasant to the eyes and fills the heart with joy and hope.

-Complement your usual Christmas decorations with cushions or small pillows with shapes like reindeers, Santa Claus, snowman, or other popular symbols for the occasion.
-It also doesn’t have to be too complicated or fancy, just like this tree applique pillow pattern.
-It’s all about choosing fabric with Christmas colors or designs.
+Complement your usual Christmas decorations with cushions or small pillows with shapes like reindeers, Santa Claus, snowmen, or other popular symbols for the occasion.
+Try this tree applique pillow pattern.
+It’s all about choosing fabric with Christmas colors or designs and appliqueing them together to form a stylized tree.

 6. Piping Pillow Patterns

-Much like pom pom pillows, you can use any pillow patterns when making pillows with piping designs.
-That’s because you sew in the piping around the edges of the pillow.
-Nonetheless, you can find great patterns for pillows with piping that are easy to follow, even if you’re a beginner.
+Much like the pom-pom pillows, you can use any insert when making cushion covers with piping.
+The piping is sewn around the edge of the pillow making a great contrasting statement.
 These pillows are not just great accents for your living room or patio chairs, but you can also use them as sleeping pillows if you don’t mind the piping.
-Learn how to make a cushion cover with piping.

 7. Pillow Patterns with Zippers